WHISKY fans in Sunderland will be raising a glass, as Sheepfolds’ stables announces its latest addition for 2023.

 The venue will also house some of John’s wife’s artwork.
 Joanna’s work feature on bottles of Spey whisky produced by the distillery.

 The venue will complement an exciting line-up of occupiers moving into the new leisure hub that is taking shape on Sunderland city centre’s northern riverside, in the shadow of the Stadium of Light.
-Earlier this month, RESINN – a concept coffee shop – was announced as the third occupier of the former stables building, alongside Zinc, a new restaurant from the team behind Route, a Michelin Guide restaurant in Newcastle that will serve up seasonal plates and wines from a casual bistro space; and a new eatery from TV chef Si King, who will serve up hearty dishes inspired by his travels around the world, has also been announced.
+Earlier this year, a new eatery from TV chef Si King, was announced, which will serve up hearty dishes inspired by his travels around the world.
 The venue is expected to open by the end of 2023.

 Richard Marsden, managing director at BDN, said: “The response to this venue has been fantastic, not only from people in Sunderland, but from businesses that are keen to be part of it and we’re delighted to have Speyside Distillery on board, to bring a really different offer to Sunderland.